rwzc/rwzc/README.md

 ### Hello there 👋,

 ## I'm a Kopi O Kosong ☕ lover
-- I'm currently a full-time student
+- I'm currently a final year finance major at SUSS.
 - 👀 I’m interested in the financial markets, automation, crypto.
 - 🌱 I'm currently learning C++, SQL.
 - 💞️ I’m looking to collaborate on projects or doing a startup together.